weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 We first choose n such that
 20) FO ~ £0] <5

-for all c € E (this is possible by the uniform convergence), and such that QI 4, =A] <5:
+for all c  \in  E (this is possible by the uniform convergence), and such that QI 4, =A] <5:

 Then, for this n, we choose a neighborhood V of x such that